ayoolaolafenwa/PixelLib/README.md

 You can implement both semantic and instance segmentation with few lines of code.

+There are two types of Deeplabv3+ models available for performing **semantic segmentation** with PixelLib:

+1. Deeplabv3+ model with xception as network backbone trained on Ade20k dataset, a dataset with 150 classes of objects.
+2. Deeplabv3+ model with xception as network backbone trained on Pascalvoc dataset, a dataset with 20 classes of objects.

+Instance segmentation is implemented with PixelLib by using Mask R-CNN model trained on coco dataset.

+**Note** Deeplab and mask r-ccn models are available  in the [release](https://github.com/ayoolaolafenwa/PixelLib/releases) of this repository.

 # Install Tensorflow:

 Install latest version of tensorflow(Tensorflow 2.0+) with: